Benzodiazepine Addiction Recovery

 Behavioral Therapy

+In order to maintain sobriety after detox, ongoing support is crucial.
 Once you’ve completed a formal substance abuse treatment program, your team will work with you to develop a comprehensive aftercare plan.
 This plan forms the foundation of your life as you continue in recovery.
-Most often, it includes ongoing therapy sessions and support group meetings.

 Residential Treatment

-Inpatient treatment provides the most structure in addiction treatment.
-You live at the treatment facility with peers and attend programming during the day.
+Residential treatment provides the most structure in addiction treatment.
+You live at an inpatient treatment facility with peers and attend programming during the day.
 Evenings typically include recovery activities like 12-step meetings, support groups, or opportunities to practice socializing in sobriety.

-Partial hospitalization programs offer structured programming five days a week for six hours a day.
+A partial hospitalization program (PHP) offers structured programming five days a week for six hours a day.
 You live at home while going to treatment.
 A PHP offers the life skills taught in outpatient treatment while also providing the clinical benefits of residential treatment.

 Intensive Outpatient Program (IOP)

-Intensive outpatient programs (IOP) are a step above basic outpatient treatment.
+An intensive outpatient program (IOP) is a step above basic outpatient treatment.
 IOP gives you the opportunity to focus on responsibilities like school or work while also attending individual or group therapy.
 IOP is usually offered three to five days a week for three hours a day, in both the day and evening.

-Basic outpatient treatment is different from IOP in that it’s less frequent and there are fewer sessions.
-Basic outpatient offers the most freedom with programming one to three hours a week typically.
+A traditional outpatient program (OP) is different from PHP and IOP in that it’s less frequent and there are fewer sessions.
+Outpatient treatment offers the most freedom with programming one to three hours a week typically.

-Recovery homes or sober living houses provide a safe, drug-free environment for people in addiction recovery.
+Sober living houses and recovery homes provide a safe, drug-free environment for people in addiction recovery.
 These settings offer you real-world opportunities to use your relapse prevention skills and strengthen your sobriety.

 What Happens After Benzo Treatment?